Strong earthquake shakes Mexico´s Pacific coast; 1 killed

 Mexico's National Civil Defense agency said that based on historic data of tsunamis in Mexico, variations of as much as 32 inches (82 cm) were possible in coastal water levels near the epicenter.
 The U.S. Tsunami Warning Center said that hazardous tsunami waves were possible for coasts within 186 miles (300 kilometers) of the epicenter.

-Mexico City Mayor Claudia Sheinbaum also tweeted that there were no reports of damage in the capital
+Mexico City Mayor Claudia Sheinbaum tweeted that there were no reports of damage in the capital

-Alarms for the new quake came less than an hour after a quake alarms warbled in a nationwide earthquake simulation marking major, deadly quakes that struck on the same date in 1985 and 2017.
+Alarms for the new quake came less than an hour after a quake alarms warbled in a nationwide earthquake simulation marking major quakes that struck on the same date in 1985 and 2017.
+The magnitude 8.0 quake centered near the coast of Guerrero state in 1985 killed at least 9,500 people.
+More than 360 people died in the magnitude 7.1 quake that struck in 2017.

+“This is a coincidence,” that this is the third Sept.
+19 earthquake, said U.S. Geological Survey seismologist Paul Earle.
+“There’s no physical reason or statistical bias toward earthquakes in any given month in Mexico.”

+Nor is there a season or month for big earthquakes anywhere on the globe, Earle said.
+But there is a predictable thing: People seek and sometimes find coincidences that look like patterns.

 “I heard the alarm, but it sounded really far away,” he said.